gedonizr6/noop/crimes.md

 - Abuse of authority
 - Suppress the willpower, creativity, initiative
- - by beeig ahaed of them
+ - by constantly beeig ahaed of them
   - e.g. predicting the victim's thoughts/actions
  - by taking all the credits for them
   - "finally"
   - "that was my idea"
 - pornography production and distribution
- - computer generated for sure
+ - computer generated or modified for sure
+  - versions
+   - shoting real videos and ai-modifying model faces and/or other body parts
+   - ai-modifying  purhased or pirated videos so that models seems familiar
+ - proof
+  - many websites have adult movies with familiar and/or post-ussr models and/or backgrounds
+   - seen someone from marketing DP
 - Sleep deprivation
   - itentional & continuous
 - Incitement to